arimger/Unity-Editor-Toolbox/README.md

 Properties that can be edited include:
 - XY position and scale of the large icon
 - XY position and scale of the small icon
-- path to directory or name (depends on picked item type)
+- Path to directory or name (depends on picked item type)
-- optional tooltip
+- Optional tooltip
-- large icon
+- Large icon
-- small icon
+- Small icon

 > Editor Toolbox/Editor/ToolboxEditorProject.cs